microsoft/vstest-docs/RFCs/0003-Test-Execution-Protocol.md

 * **IDE adapter (existing dotnet-test)** : Component that listens to messages from dotnet-test and populates the IDE with tests discovered or test results.
 For VS IDE this is the projectK Adapter.
 * **TestRunner**: The test framework specific runner that discovers/executes tests in a container for that framework.
 This is dotnet-test-mstest / dotnet-test-xunit / dotnet-test-nunit.
 * **Dotnet-test/vstest.console(Runner)**: Orchestrator of discovery or execution operations with one or more test host processes which then communicates back to the adapter the test cases or test results received from the test host process.
 This component also hosts the logger functionality which logs the test results in a file or posts them to a server.
 * **Test host process**: The host process that loads the rocksteady engine which then calls into the Rocksteady adapters to discover/execute tests.
-This component communicates back to the client (dotnet-test or vstest.console.exe) with set of tests discovered or test results.
+This component communicates back to the client (dotnet-test or vstest.console.exe) with the set of tests discovered or test results.
 * **Rocksteady adapter**: The framework specific adapter that discovers or executes tests of that framework.
 These adapters are invoked in-proc by the rocksteady engine via the ITestDiscoverer and ITestExecutor interfaces.
-* **TP V2**: The new cross-plat test platform which encompasses the Runner, test host and the adapters.
+* **TPV2**: The new cross-plat test platform which encompasses the Runner, test host and the adapters.
 This is the framework that enables users to run tests.

 ### Protocol
 This is the existing dotnet-test integration with IDEs: